 While it is preferred that we have part numbers to get you replacement belts, it is not necessary.
 There are multiple ways to determine what belt you need.
 If the belt is not available, we can still steer you in the right direction.
 For example, if you have a two pulley system, all we need is the center to center distance of the two pulleys and the diameter of each pulley.
 We can then determine the length of the belt you will need.
 Supply us with the top width of the belt and we will get you the belt you need to replace your old belt.

 The answer is simple, we cut out the middle man.
 Most companies purchase from a vendor, who purchased from a vendor, who purchased from a vendor.
 We bring you quality products at wholesale prices directly from the manufacturer.

-Despite popular belief, almost all belts are made outside of the United States.
-Manufacturers such as Gates are allowed to label their product at made in the US because they manufacture at least 10% of their product, not just belts, in the US.
-Most of the products we sell are manufactured in China or India.
+In short – they're made all over the world.
+Despite popular belief, the majority of belts are made outside of the United States.
+Manufacturers such as Gates are allowed to label their products as made in the US because they manufacture at least 10% of their products, not just belts, in the US.
 All of the products we sell are ISO:9001 certified and meet the strictest quality control measures.

 Simply put, the only difference between most belt manufacturers is the color of paint on the belt.
 There are brand specific products such as Gates Poly Chain and Gates Power Curve belts, but most manufacturers sell an equivalent that performs well and meets all standards of the original product.

 We prefer to use part numbers; model information can be useful in locating the proper fitment part for your machine.
 If by chance we cannot look up your specific model, watch our two-minute video on how to measure a v-belt.